 Amelia and Owen: Ugh, these two.
 They try to make it work again.
 They realize they are terrible together again.
 Owen will always love Teddy!

 Teddy and Tom: Oh, Tom.
-Although you are the perfect boyfriend for Teddy, I fear you will be collateral damage in the tornado that is Owen and Teddy.
+Although you are the perfect boyfriend for Teddy, you are collateral damage in the tornado that is Owen and Teddy.
 But honestly, has Teddy ever laughed so much?
 Has anyone on this show?

 Amelia and Link: This starts out as two hot people “managing pain” together, but it turns out they’re very compatible.
 Also Link sits through a dinner with all the Shepherd women, which is a true feat of strength.